Genuine intentions to visit, study or work in New Zealand

 To decide if you have genuine intentions, we look at:

-• the information you provide on your arrival card or traveller declaration
+- the information you provide in your New Zealand traveller declaration

 Evidence you provide with your application